Local null-controllability of a system coupling Kuramoto-Sivashinsky-KdV and elliptic equations: Introduction and main results

-\paragraph{\bf Paper organization} The paper is organized as follows: \begin{itemize} \item [--] In Section \ref{Section-well-posed}, we roughly discuss the well-posedness of the linearized control systems. \item[--] Section \ref{sec-car1} is devoted to study the null-controllability of our parabolic-elliptic model where a localized control is acting on the KS-KdV equation.
+\item[--] Section \ref{sec-car1} is devoted to study the null-controllability of our parabolic-elliptic model where a localized control is acting on the KS-KdV equation.
 Thereafter, in Section \ref{Section-elliptic}, we study the case when a control force acts in the elliptic equation only.
 In both cases, the controllability of the associated linearized models will be established by global Carleman estimates and then using the source term method followed by a fixed point argument, we shall study the nonlinear systems; see Section \ref{Section-nonlinear-KS} for more details.

-\item[--] In Section \ref{Section-Uniform}, we discuss about the controllability of an asymptotic control system \eqref{limit-nonlin} and in this case, we will show the existence of a control (acting on the second order pde) with a uniform estimate that allows us to pass to the limit as $\veps\to 0$ to retrieve the associated parabolic-elliptic coupled system, precisely the system \eqref{main-2}--\eqref{bd}--\eqref{in} with a control $h$ (acting in the elliptic equation) which is a weak limit of the sequence $(h_\veps)_{\veps}$ as $\veps \to 0$.

 \item[--] Finally, we conclude our paper with some remarks and open questions related to the KS-KdV-elliptic system, given by Section \ref{Sec-Conclusion}. \end{itemize}